li1Carr0t/Carrot/README.md

 **🧠 About Project**

-CarrotClient is a **Roblox exploiter** built for developers and educators.
+CarrotClient is a **Roblox script** built for developers and educators.

 > [!IMPORTANT]
 > status : **ACTIVE 🔥**